tjvantoll/www.tjvantoll.com/source/_posts/2014-08-07-the-problem-with-using-html-imports-for-dependency-management.markdown

     └── formatted-time.html
 ```

 With this structure in place, your formatted-time.html file can reference moment.js using `<link rel="import" href="../momentjs/moment.js">`.
-This is exactly the strategy Polymer itself uses, as all Polymer core elements include an import of `<link rel="import" href="../polymer/polymer.html">` to get the dependencies they need.
+This is the strategy Polymer itself uses, as all Polymer core elements include an import of `<link rel="import" href="../polymer/polymer.html">` to get the dependencies they need.

 This approach works well if your users manage their dependencies through a package manager such as Bower, as the package manager provides a defined structure you can rely on.
 But the reality is only a small fraction of the web uses Bower, and the developers that do often have build scripts in place to move files to locations that their servers and development environments require.